Finding Housing: What to Expect

 What did you do when you found a place you liked?
 What is the utilities situation and how is the lease process?

 Melissa: I was tasked with emailing apartments and landlords, and I always said roughly the same thing; I’d ask about touring the apartment and included any questions we had about it.
-Some leases require renters insurance, some properties cover all of your utilities, some none; every place is different.
+Some leases require renters insurance, some properties cover all of your utilities, some none; some landlords require a guarantor or cosigner; some don’t allow subletting.
+Every place is different.
 Communicate with your roommates about what you are all comfortable with, and then reframe your search to match that, leaving some space for wiggle room to be safe.

 Mahrosh: Read the terms and conditions of your contract carefully.
 At times there are hidden fees that are charged to your account every month that you should be aware of.
 Companies sometimes try to take advantage of students that are rushing to find housing who may not read the lease thoroughly.
 So it’s important for you to look over the contract in detail and also read the fine print.